-The main difficulty we face here is that without the assumption that $\tau$ avoids all stopping times, the process $\wt Z$ is not c\`adl\`ag and the standard Skorokhod reflection lemma can not be applied to obtain the additive representation as done in \cite{NY2} and the Doob-maximal equality cannot be applied to obtain the multiplicative representation as done in \cite{BI,K, NY2}.
-Also unlike the Az\'ema supermartingale $Z$, the multiplicative decomposition of $\wt Z$ is not available in the literature.
+\bd A random time $\tau$ is said to avoid all $\ff$-stopping times if for each $\ff$-stopping time $\sigma$, $\P(\tau = \sigma<\infty) = 0$. \ed The class of finite honest times considered in \cite{BI, K, NP, NY2, S} are assumed to avoid all $\ff$-stopping times, while in \cref{e01} and \cref{exp2.2}, the honest time $\sigma$ is a stopping time and the honest time $\tau'$ does not avoid $T \in \rr_+$.
+We mention that, as the process $\wt Z$ is not c\`adl\`ag, the standard c\`adl\`ag Skorokhod reflection lemma cannot be applied to obtain the existence and uniqueness of the additive representation as done in \cite{NY2} and the standard Doob maximal identity cannot be applied to obtain the multiplicative representation as done in \cite{BI,K, NP, NY2}.

-Therefore, we first obtain below the multiplicative decomposition of $\wt Z$.
-The main obstacle in constructing the multiplicative decomposition of $\wt Z$ is that it is not bounded from below and this is dealt with using the finer properties of honest times given in \autoref{l1.2} and \autoref{p1.1}.
-We start by considering the additive decomposition of $\wt Z = m - A^c - A^{g}$ and we set
+To find a multiplicative representation of $\wt Z$, one needs to first find the multiplicative decomposition of $\wt Z$.
+However, in general, the process $\wt Z$ is not c\`adl\`ag and the multiplicative decomposition of $\wt Z$ is not available in the literature.
+Hence we study below the multiplicative decomposition of $\wt Z$ under the assumption that $Z>0$.